 Tantamous's cave - closed by an earthquake in the early 1700s.
-Tantamous, a medicine man called Old Jethro by the colonists, lived on Nobscot Hill at the beginning of King Philip's War in 1674.
+Tantamous, a medicine man called Old Jethro by the colonists, He lived with his family on Nobscot Hill at the beginning of King Philip's War in 1674.
 The cave was collapsed by an earthquake in 1755 according to Lee Swanson.
 The flat rock about the cave, sometimes referred to as Jethro's Table or the Tantamount Lookout has a great view of downtown Boston.

 Smallpox Burial Ground - featuring the cellar holes of the "pest house" and six grave sites.

-Grinding Bowl - "It's the mortar and you would bring your own pestle," said Swanson as he stopped at a large Native American grinding stone.
+Grinding Stone - "It's the mortar and you would bring your own pestle," said Swanson as he stopped at a large Native American grinding stone.
 "All of our grinding stones in Sudbury have a seat, and we don't know why.
 This was a great area for growing corn, and we still find hillocks where corn was planted along with squash and beans."

 Tippling Rock - very nice view of the Sudbury Valley and Boston in the distance.